KeerthanaGanesamurthi/To-Do-List/README.md

 # To-Do-List
-This is a simplet to do list web application built using html,css and javascript.IT allows users to add tasks , and delete them from list.
+This is a simplest to do list web application built using html,css and javascript.It allows users to add tasks  and delete them from list.